-As the third Annual Action Plan of the City's Five-Year Consolidated Plan Cycle, the City continues to make progress in meeting the five goals identified in the 2022-2026 Consolidated Plan.
-The 2024-2025 Action Plan will address all six of the Strategic Plan Goals from the 2022-2026 Consolidated Plan by allocating all anticipated \$620,290 of CDBG funds to projects and activities to be implemented from July 1, 2024, to June 30, 2025.
+As the fourth Annual Action Plan of the City's Five-Year Consolidated Plan Cycle, the City continues to make progress in meeting the five goals identified in the 2022-2026 Consolidated Plan.
+The 2025-2026 Action Plan will address all six of the Strategic Plan Goals from the 2022-2026 Consolidated Plan by allocating all anticipated \$596,519 of CDBG funds to projects and activities to be implemented from July 1, 2025, to June 30, 2026.

 The City of Temecula has made progress on increasing the supply of affordable housing.
-Three projects are currently under construction:
+One projects is currently under construction: